Busayoilesanmi/LITA_Class_Documentation2/README.md

   * North Central: 2014 to 2015: The North Central region was the weakest performer, with the lowest sales figures across both years.
 The decline in units sold indicates ongoing difficulties in capturing a significant market share in this region.

+*3. Sales Distribution:* This clustered column chart reveals that from 2014 to 2015, the North East and South West regions consistently led in total units sold,
+    reflecting their dominant market positions.
+However, a decline in sales was evident across all regions during this period.
+The North Central region remained the lowest in terms of units sold, showcasing a significant gap compared to other regions.
+The drop in sales may be linked to changing consumer preferences, intensifying competition, or broader market conditions.
+Additionally, possible logistical or supply chain disruptions could have further influenced the overall reduction in sales across key regions in 2015.